willv678/carla-ros2-bridge/README.md

 # CARLA ROS 2 Bridge (for CARLA 0.10.0+)

-This package provides a ROS 2 bridge for the CARLA simulator (specifically targeting CARLA 0.10.0 and newer), allowing for the publishing of key vehicle and simulation data to ROS 2 topics.
+This package provides a ROS 2 bridge for the CARLA simulator (specifically targeting CARLA 0.10.0 and newer running on UE5), allowing for the publishing of key vehicle and simulation data to ROS 2 topics.
 It is developed by Will Varner at the UGA MSC Lab.

 This bridge is intended to provide topics similar to those from older CARLA ROS 1 bridges, facilitating the migration of AD stacks like [CDASim](https://github.com/usdot-fhwa-stol/cdasim) to ROS 2 with newer CARLA versions.